frederickalcantara/indecision-app/README.md

-# Allows a computer to make decisions for you
+# Allows a computer to make decisions for you from a list of options